Contact Information

 Biography

 Rhiannon Hein is a PhD candidate in Modern German History at the University of Illinois at Urbana-Champaign.
 She was born and raised in Honolulu, HI and graduated with a BA in History and English from the University of Alabama in 2018.
 Her work at the University of Illinois has won the History Department’s Joseph Ward Swan Prize as well as an Honorable Mention for the Humanities Research Institute's Prize for Research.
-Her newest publication can be found in the forthcoming edition of Feminist German Studies.
+Her newest publication can be found in the forthcoming edition of Feminist German Studies (fall/winter 2023).

 Research Interests